CLOSE SEARCH

 Document initial condition thoroughly and budget for dilapidations claims from lease start.

-Maintain property consistently and consider completing repairs while still in occupation.
+Maintain property consistently and consider completing repairs while still in occupation and budget appropriately for potential dilapidations costs.

 Review obligations 12-18 months before lease expiry to understand potential liability